1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942-P Silver Nickel Value

 The 1942-P silver nickel holds unique historical significance as the first U.S. circulation coin to bear the Philadelphia “P” mintmark.
+For 150 years, Philadelphia had never marked its coins — this wartime change broke a tradition that dated back to the founding of the Mint in 1792.
 The large “P” was placed prominently above Monticello’s dome to distinguish silver wartime nickels from their copper-nickel predecessors.
-For 150 years, Philadelphia had never marked its coins—this wartime change broke that long-standing tradition.

-According to Jefferson nickel specialist Bernard Nagengast, 1942-P silver nickels “are always very nice, without the surface roughness of the copper nickel issue.
-Gems are easy to find”.
+According to Jefferson nickel specialist Bernard Nagengast in his reference work The Jefferson Nickel Analyst (2nd Ed., 2002), the silver alloy nickels from 1942–1945 had “an entirely different, more appealing look than the earlier nickels,” which encouraged collectors to save them.
+He specifically noted that 1942-P silver nickels are “always very nice, without the surface roughness of the copper nickel issue.
+Gems are easy to find.”

 1942-P Silver Nickel Price/Grade Chart